MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 It is not possible to pass an explicit boolean value for a switch parameter when running a script in this way.
 This limitation was removed in PowerShell 6 (`pwsh.exe`).

+> [!NOTE]
+> The **File** parameter cannot support scripts using a parameter that expects
+> an array of argument values.
+This, unfortunately, is a limitation of how a
+> native command gets argument values.
+When you call a native executable (such
+> as `powershell` or `pwsh`), it does not know what to do with an array, so
+> it's passed as a string.

 #### -ExecutionPolicy \<ExecutionPolicy\>